Multi-messenger FIMP: Summary and Conclusion

 Interestingly, the scenarios with $n>4$ have promising detection prospects at future gravitational wave experiments.
 In these scenarios, the equation of state during the reheating epoch turns out to be stiffer than radiation giving a blue tilt to the primordial scale-invariant GW spectrum bringing it within reach of several experiments.
-Fig. \ref{fig:summary_gw} presents the summary for fermion DM with $n=6$ including the sensitivities of GW experiments.
-It shows the interesting complementarity among different experiments.
-While collider, direct and indirect search experiments can probe upto $\lNP \lesssim 10$ TeV, some of the future GW detectors can probe much higher $\lNP$ as well.
-The above-mentioned detection prospects of FIMP type DM scenarios at direct, indirect, collider search experiments together with stochastic GW observations provide a multi-messenger avenue.
+Fig.~\ref{fig:summary_gw} presents the summary for fermionic DM with $n=6$ including the sensitivities of GW experiments.
+To show the GW sensitivities for $n=6$, we first calculate the limit on $T_{\rm rh}$ for a particular GW experiments.
+To calculate the limit on $T_{\rm rh}$, we use the signal-to-noise ratio (SNR) of 10, the details of which are given in Appendix \ref{sec:SNR}.
+Then, using the results in Fig. \ref{fig:summary_fermion}, we connect the GW sensitivities of different experiments to $\Lambda_{\rm NP}-m_{\rm DM}$ plane.
+Fig. \ref{fig:summary_gw} also shows the interesting complementarity among different experiments.
+While collider, direct, and indirect search experiments can probe upto $\lNP \lesssim 10$ TeV, some of the future GW detectors can probe much higher $\lNP$ as well.
+The region below the magenta dot-dashed line is within reach of future GW experiments such as ET, CE, BBO, DECIGO, and $\mu$ARES.
+On the other hand, the region between the blue and magenta dot-dashed lines can be probed by CE, BBO, DECIGO, and $\mu$ARES.
+The region above the blue dot-dashed line is accessible to BBO, DECIGO, and $\mu$ARES.
+Future collider sensitivities at 3$\sigma$ are shown by the dotted lines.
+The current bounds from collider, direct and indirect detection experiments are shown by the shaded regions.
+The tan color regions show the bound from LEP experiment, while the cyan and green shaded regions indicate the indirect detection bounds from supernova and CMB, respectively.
+The direct detection bound from DM -electron scattering is shown by the orange region while the magenta region depicts the DM-nucleon scattering direct detection bound from LUX-ZEPLIN experiment \cite{LZ:2024zvo}.
+The future direct detection sensitivities from Oscura \cite{Oscura:2023qik} and DARWIN \cite{DARWIN:2024unx} are shown as brown and black dot-dot-dashed lines, respectively, while future indirect detection sensitivities for CTA experiment \cite{CTA:2020qlo} are shown by the red dot-dot-dashed line.
+The detection prospects of FIMP type DM scenarios at direct, indirect, and collider search experiments together with stochastic GW observations provide a multi-messenger avenue.
 Additionally, considering light neutrinos in the SM to be of Dirac type lead to additional DM-SM operators potentially leading to dark radiation within reach of future CMB experiments.
 We leave the details of such possibilities to future works.